pratikparimal/ctsbatch3/README.md

             Providers, also gives a single object, but it is configurable at module configuration level.
 You can change it one time.
         - Form validations
         - AnglarJS leftover (adv directive)
+            Transclude: including the content inside
+            Already built in directives

         - Java based developement (Spring & Hibernate)